 Courses, Schedules and Resources

-For the 2017-18 schedule of Catechetical Days and online courses, click here.
+For the Fall 2018 schedule of Catechetical Days, click here.

 To take the Catechetical Formation Courses online through Aquinas College, click here.